Patagonia Hiking, Kayaking, and Glamping Multisport

-Following our tour, we’ll hike through wildflowers and peer up at soaring condors as we take in panoramic views of Torres del Paine.
+Our first hike of our trip will be a path less travelled inside Torres del Paine National Park.
+Here, we’ll hike past wildflowers and peer up at soaring condors as we take in panoramic views of Torres del Paine.
 The highest point of the trail connects to a rarely-trekked path from the Estancia to the Weber Bridge in the heart of the park.

-Afterwards, we’ll march our buzzing bodies to our Glamping home for the next four nights, complete with a feastly meal inside our cozy dining lodge.
+Afterwards, we’ll take short jaunt in our shuttle to march our buzzing bodies to our Glamping home for the next four nights, complete with a feastly meal inside our cozy dining lodge.

-Transfer Time from Puerto Natales to Estancia: 90 mins
+Transfer Time from Puerto Natales to Torres del Paine National Park: 90 mins

-Transfer Time from Estancia to Camp: 90 mins
+Transfer Time from Trail to Camp: 20 mins